Quantiiv Logo

 Knows what comparisons are valid: When comparing stores, it automatically accounts for lifecycle, market type, and catering mix.

-Knows when to say “I don’t know”: When data is insufficient or methodology is unclear, it says so rather than generating confident nonsense.
+Knows when to say “I don’t know”: When data is insufficient or methodology is unclear, it says so rather than generating confident nonsense, especially in volatile environments shaped by shifting consumer sentiment and economic conditions.

 This isn’t about the AI being smarter.
 It’s about the system being built with restaurant-specific knowledge encoded in its structure.